TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 28/Matthew 28.15.md

 ---

-So they took the money, and did as they were taught: and this saying was spread abroad among the Jews, [and continueth] until this day.
+So they took the money and did as they were told.
+This saying was spread abroad among the Jews, and continues until this day.